nextcloud/appstore/docs/translation.rst

 Managing Translations
 ---------------------

-Translations are managed on `Transifex <https://www.transifex.com/nextcloud/nextcloud/>`_.
+Translations are managed on `Transifex <https://www.transifex.com/nextcloud/nextcloud/dashboard/>`_.
 If you want to help translating the App Store, click the **Join team** button and `create an issue on our issue tracker <https://github.com/nextcloud/appstore/issues/new>`_ if your request takes longer than 2 days to process.

+All translatable languages for the App Store can be found on its `resources page <https://www.transifex.com/nextcloud/nextcloud/appstore/>`_.
+Select the language you want to translate and hit the **Translate** or **view strings online** button.

+Translated content will be pulled daily from Transifex.